 Recipe for sweet potato & split pea dahl:

-250g yellow split peas, rinsed and drained then soaked for 8-20 hours covered in water and stored in the fridge
+250g yellow split peas, rinsed and drained then soaked overnight covered in water and stored in the fridge

 1 tblspn butter

 1 large red onion, diced